 Finally, the filtering and combination phase combines candidate invariants to conjunctions of disjunctions satisfying configurable target values for recall and specificity.
 First, we evaluate for each candidate which of the positive and negative inputs it satisfies.
-Then, we combine candidates to disjunctions up to a configurable size, such that the percentage of positive inputs satisfying the combination exceeds the recall threshold.
-Candidates are only combined if the recall estimate of the combination exceeds the estimate of all participants.
-In a next step, we combine the disjunctions to conjunctions to maximize the amount of negative inputs not satisfying the resulting combinations (specificity).
-ISLearn returns invariants with sufficient specificity and recall estimates, in descending order according to the values of these estimates.
+From the two learning inputs shown above, the first one satisfies the first constraint, and the second one the second constraint.
+Then, we combine candidates to disjunctions up to a configurable size, such that the percentage of positive inputs satisfying the combination exceeds the recall threshold and the recall estimate is greater than that of both candidates alone.
+For example, we would combine the candidate instantiations above, such that the result satisfies both learning inputs.
+In the next step, we combine the disjunctions to conjunctions to maximize the amount of negative inputs not satisfying the resulting combinations (specificity).
+For instance, the negative input "graph { a -> b; }" satisfies our newly formed disjunction.
+Thus, we combine it to a conjunction with a similarly shaped disjunction, only with "digraph" and "--" instead of "graph" and "--"."
+The result has 100% recall and specificity.

 Implementation.
-The ISLa core, checker, and solver, as well as ISLearn are implemented in Python.2 We use the Z3 SMT solver, and a coverage-aware grammar fuzzer based on the Fuzzing Book [29] for closing unconstrained trees.
-We implemented two additional libraries for graph operations on CFGs (reachability, k-paths) and for approximating grammars by regular expressions.
+The ISLa solver and ISLearn are implemented in Python.
+We use the Z3 SMT solver and a grammar fuzzer based on the Fuzzing Book [32] for finishing unconstrained trees.
+We implemented additional libraries for grammar graph operations (e.g., k-paths) and approximating grammars with regular expressions.